 Table 4-17.
-Inter-Basin Surface Water Transfers or Exchanges: Summary (23 CCR §354.44(b))
+Inter-Basin Surface Water Transfers or Exchanges: Summary (23 CCR §354.44(b)).

 ITEM IN GSP REGULATIONS DESCRIPTION Implementation (§354.44(b)(1)(A); §354.44(b)(6)) This project is proposed for implementation in all areas of the Subbasin with access to surface water supplies, particularly along irrigation conveyance canals or channels that could be used to transfer water.
 The precise location of the project would be determined through further evaluation if/when the project is selected for implementation, depending on the characteristics of the chosen project configuration.
 The project would augment surface water supplies available to users in the Subbasin, which could be used for direct groundwater recharge and/or in-lieu groundwater recharge, depending on how and where the water is used.
 This project may be implemented and would be monitored and quantified with respect to groundwater conditions, as needed, if sustainable levels are not reached following implementation of other PMAs.
-This will be done in the context of Sustainable Management Criteria to ensure sustainable operation of the Bowman Subbasin.
+This will be done in the context of Sustainable Management Criteria to ensure sustainable operation of the Antelope Subbasin.
 Timeline (§354.44(b)(4)) This project is currently in the early planning stage.
 Thus, the start and completion dates for this project have yet to be determined and will be provided in GSP annual reports and five-year updates when known.
 Benefits are expected to accrue beginning the first year of project implementation, pending potential transfers or exchanges.
 Notice to Public and Other Agencies (§354.44(b)(1)(B)) Public and/or Inter-Agency Noticing will be facilitated through GSA board meetings, GSA and/or cooperating agency website(s), GSA and/or cooperating agency newsletters, inter-basin coordination meetings, agency governing body public meetings, GSP annual reports and five-year updates, public scoping meetings and environmental/regulatory permitting notification.
 Water Source & Reliability (§354.44(b)(6)) This project would use surface water supplies procured through potential transfers or exchanges from other agencies in Tehama County.
-This project is currently in the early planning stage.
-Precise sources and reliabilities of surface water transfers or exchanges would be identified if/when the project is evaluated and selected for implementation.

-ITEM IN GSP REGULATIONS DESCRIPTION Legal Authority, Permitting Processes, and Regulatory Control (§354.44(b)(3); §354.44(b)(7)) The GSA, Districts, and individual project proponents have the authority to plan and implement projects.
+See Section 4.8 for a description of the reliability of potential water supplies available through transfers or exchanges.
+Legal Authority, Permitting Processes, and Regulatory Control (§354.44(b)(3); §354.44(b)(7)) The GSA, Districts, and individual project proponents have the authority to plan and implement projects.
 Required permitting and regulatory review will be project-specific and initiated through consultation with applicable governing agencies.
 Governing agencies for which consultation will be initiated may include, but is not limited to: DWR, SWRCB, CDFW, Flood Board, Regional Water Boards, USFWS, NMFS, LAFCO, County of Tehama, and CARB.

-Benefits and Benefit Evaluation Methodology (§354.44(b)(5)) The sustainability indicators expected to benefit are groundwater levels, groundwater storage, and depletion of interconnected surface water.
+ITEM IN GSP REGULATIONS DESCRIPTION Benefits and Benefit Evaluation Methodology (§354.44(b)(5)) The sustainability indicators expected to benefit are groundwater levels, groundwater storage, and depletion of interconnected surface water.
 This project is currently in the early planning stage.
 Thus, the expected yield of this project has yet to be determined and will be reported in GSP annual reports and five-year updates when known.
-Evaluation of benefits will be based on analysis of preand post-project measurements supported by modeling.
+Evaluation of benefits will be based on analysis of pre- and post-project measurements supported by modeling.
 Measured parameters will include surface water deliveries, groundwater levels, and others to be determined.
 Modeling will be done with the Tehama IHM model used for GSP development.
 Costs (§354.44(b)(8)) This project is currently in the early planning stage.
 Thus, the anticipated costs of this project have yet to be determined and will be reported in GSP annual reports and five-year updates when known.
 The project proponent would identify funding sources to cover project costs as part of project development.
 These may include grants, fees, loans, and other assessments.